Enoisong/portfolio-bootstrap/README.md

 # The Portfolio using Bootstrap v5

 > This is our implementation of a portfolio template on Figma using Boostrap v5.
-This is solely focused on the desktop version.
+This is solely focused on using Bootstrap to create the desktop version.

 ## Built With